This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A sedative is given to help you stay calm and relaxed.

 - Steroids decrease inflammation and help prevent a reaction to the contrast dye.

 - Local anesthesia is a shot of medicine put into your arm or leg.
 It is used to numb the area and dull the pain.
 You may still feel pressure or pushing during the procedure.

 During your procedure:

-- Your healthcare provider will insert a catheter into an artery in your arm or leg.
+- Your healthcare provider will insert a catheter into an artery in your arm, wrist, or leg.
 An x-ray will be used to carefully guide the catheter to your heart.
 He will inject a dye so he can see the blood vessels, muscle, or valves of your heart more clearly.
 You may get a warm feeling or slight nausea right after the dye is injected.
 This is normal, and will pass quickly.
 Your healthcare provider may remove a small sample of heart tissue and send it to a lab for testing.
 He may also open a narrow or blocked heart valve or artery.
 A stent (small tube) may be left inside your artery to hold it open.